aptech/docs/docs/CR-olsmt.rst

     dataset = getGAUSSHome() $+ "examples/credit.dat";

-    //Set the third variable in 'credit.dat', 'Rating'
+    // Set the third variable in 'credit.dat', 'Rating'
-    //to be the dependent variable
+    // to be the dependent variable
     depvar = 3;

-    //Set the first, second and fifth variables in 'credit.dat'
+    // Set the first, second and fifth variables in 'credit.dat'
-    //to be the independent variables
+    // to be the independent variables
     indepvar = { 1, 2, 5 };

     call olsmt(dataset, depvar, indepvar);